solana-developers/solana-cookbook/docs/integrations/jupiter.md

 ### Getting the RouteMap

-The RouteMap identifies what tokens you can swap to given an input token.
-The route map only contains token mint addresses and no meta data.
+The RouteMap identifies what tokens can be swapped for a given input token.
+The route map only contains token mint addresses and no metadata.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>